shivin307/shimmer_skeleton/README.md

 ## Usage

-To use the `SShimmerSkeleton` widget, wrap your child widget with `SShimmerSkeleton` and control the loading state with the `isLoading` parameter.
+To use the `ShimmerSkeleton` widget, wrap your child widget with `ShimmerSkeleton` and control the loading state with the `isLoading` parameter.

 ```dart